Skip to Main Content Jump to Main Content

 Scranton, PA

-This easy 3.5-mile loop around Lake Scranton is ideal for wintry waterfront strolls.
+This easy 3.5-mile loop around Lake Scranton Walking Trail is ideal for wintry waterfront strolls.
 The flat, paved path makes this an accessible trail for adventurers of all abilities to have a laidback winter excursion.

 Learn More